stephaneVercouillieBMID/slate/source/workingVersion.html.md

 As access tokens have short lifespan, there is a need for refresh tokens in order to take forward long-lived sessions.
 We do not support refresh tokens due to sessions are not maintained.

 ### 3.2.2.
 Token Request Specification
-As per the specification, with a private_key_jwt for client authentication.
+As per the [Section 9](http://openid.net/specs/openid-connect-core-1_0.html#TokenRequest), with a private_key_jwt for client authentication.

 The Token Request must include the following parameters in the POST body:

 Parameter | Required | Comment